How to Best Support Your Young Athlete

 “My parents didn’t push me at all to wrestle in college.
 I wanted to.
 I am a walk on to the team; I pay for my own college, so it is completely my decision,” he says.

-“My parents played a huge role in high school.
+“My parents support played a huge role in high school.
 My parents came to every one of my wrestling matches.
 I have videos of about all of my matches taken by my parents.
 My sister was even the statistics girl,” he says.

 Only once does he remember his father being critical of a match.
 Ryan told him he had done his best and didn’t appreciate the feedback; his father never criticized him again, he says.